Mallick17/AWS-RDS/README.md

 **Q1: What storage types does AWS RDS offer?**
 AWS RDS provides three primary storage options

-- **General Purpose (SSD - gp2/gp3):**Balances price and performance for a wide range of workloads
+- **General Purpose (SSD - gp2/gp3):** Balances price and performance for a wide range of workloads

-- **Provisioned IOPS (SSD - io1):**Designed for I/O-intensive applications requiring consistent performance
+- **Provisioned IOPS (SSD - io1):** Designed for I/O-intensive applications requiring consistent performance

-- **Magnetic (Standard):**Legacy option, suitable for infrequent access and backward compatibility
+- **Magnetic (Standard):** Legacy option, suitable for infrequent access and backward compatibility

 **Q2: How does storage pricing work in AWS RDS?**
-Storage costs are based on the type and amount of storage provisioned
+Storage costs are based on the type and amount of storage provisioned

-- **General Purpose SSD (gp2):**Approximately $0.115 per GB-month
+- **General Purpose SSD (gp2):** Approximately $0.115 per GB-month

-- **Provisioned IOPS SSD (io1):**Around $0.125 per GB-month, plus $0.10 per provisioned IOPS-month
+- **Provisioned IOPS SSD (io1):** Around $0.125 per GB-month, plus $0.10 per provisioned IOPS-month

-- **Magnetic Storage:**About $0.10 per GB-month, with additional charges for I/O requests
+- **Magnetic Storage:**About $0.10 per GB-month, with additional charges for I/O requests

 **Q3: Can storage be scaled automatically in AWS RDS?**
-Yes, AWS RDS supports storage autoscaling.
-When available storage drops below 10% for more than 5 minutes, RDS can automatically increase storage, up to a maximum threshold you define citeturn0search4
+Yes, AWS RDS supports storage autoscaling.
+When available storage drops below 10% for more than 5 minutes, RDS can automatically increase storage, up to a maximum threshold you define

 **Q4: Is there a difference in storage management between Aurora and other RDS engines?**
-Yes, Amazon Aurora uses a different storage model where you pay only for the storage you consume, and it automatically scales as needed.
-In contrast, other RDS engines require you to provision storage in advance citeturn0search4
+Yes, Amazon Aurora uses a different storage model where you pay only for the storage you consume, and it automatically scales as needed.
+In contrast, other RDS engines require you to provision storage in advance

 ---

 ## 💰 AWS RDS Pricing Models

 **Q5: What are the primary pricing models for AWS RDS instances?**
-AWS RDS offers two main pricing model:
+AWS RDS offers two main pricing model:

-- **On-Demand Instances:* Pay-per-hour with no long-term commitment.
-Ideal for unpredictable workload.
+- **On-Demand Instances:** Pay-per-hour with no long-term commitment.
+Ideal for unpredictable workload.

-- **Reserved Instances:* Commit to a 1- or 3-year term for significant discounts.
-Suitable for steady-state workload.
+- **Reserved Instances:** Commit to a 1- or 3-year term for significant discounts.
+Suitable for steady-state workload.

 **Q6: How much can I save with Reserved Instances?**
-Savings vary based on the payment optio:
+Savings vary based on the payment optio:

-- **No Upfront:* Around 30% discount over On-Demand pricin.
+- **No Upfront:** Around 30% discount over On-Demand pricin.

-- **Partial Upfront:* Up to 60% savings for a 3-year ter.
+- **Partial Upfront:** Up to 60% savings for a 3-year ter.

-- **All Upfront:* Approximately 63% discount for a 3-year commitmen. citeturn0search2
+- **All Upfront:** Approximately 63% discount for a 3-year commitmen.

 **Q7: Are there additional costs associated with AWS RDS?**
-Yes, consider the followin:
+Yes, consider the followin:

-- **Backup Storage:* Automated backups are free up to the size of your provisioned storage.
-Additional backup storage incurs charge.
+- **Backup Storage:** Automated backups are free up to the size of your provisioned storage.
+Additional backup storage incurs charge.

-- **Data Transfer:* Data transferred between RDS and EC2 in the same Availability Zone is free.
-Cross-AZ or internet data transfers may incur charge. citeturn0search1
+- **Data Transfer:** Data transferred between RDS and EC2 in the same Availability Zone is free.
+Cross-AZ or internet data transfers may incur charge.

-- **Snapshots:* Manual snapshots are stored in Amazon S3 and billed at standard S3 rate. citeturn0search5
+- **Snapshots:** Manual snapshots are stored in Amazon S3 and billed at standard S3 rate.

 **Q8: How can I estimate my AWS RDS costs?**
-Use the [AWS Pricing Calculator](https://calculator.aws.amazon.com/) to model your RDS costs based on instance type, storage, and usage pattern.
+Use the [AWS Pricing Calculator](https://calculator.aws.amazon.com/) to model your RDS costs based on instance type, storage, and usage pattern.

 ---